 1. Title of position: Contractor's Representative

 Name of candidate:

 Duration of [insert the whole period (start and end dates) for which this position will be

 appointment: engaged]

-Time commitment: for
+Time commitment: for [insert the number of days/week/months/ that has been scheduled for this

 this position: position]

-Expected time schedule rt the expected time schedule for this position (e.g. attach high level Gantt
+Expected time schedule [insert the expected time schedule for this position (e.g. attach high level Gantt

 for this position: chart]

-2. Title of position: []
+2. Title of position: [

 Name of candidate:

 Duration of [insert the whole period (start and end dates) for which this position will be

 appointment: engaged]

 Time commitment: for [insert the number of days/week/months/ that has been scheduled for this

 this position: position]

 Expected time schedule [insert the expected time schedule for this position (e.g. attach high level Gantt

 for this position: chart]

 3. Title of position: []

 Name of candidate:

 Duration of [insert the whole period (start and end dates) for which this position will be

 appointment: engaged]

 Time commitment: for [insert the number of days/week/months/ that has been scheduled for this

 this position: position]

 Expected time schedule [insert the expected time schedule for this position (e.g. attach high level Gantt

 for this position: chart]

-4. Title of position: []
+4.

 Name of candidate:

 Duration of [insert the whole period (start and end dates) for which this position will be

 appointment: engaged]

 Time commitment: for [insert the number of days/week/months/ that has been scheduled for this

 this position: position]

-Expected time schedule
+Expected time schedule [insert the expected time schedule for this position (e.g. attach high level Gantt

-- for this position: chart]
+for this position: chart]

-5. Title of position: [insert title] Number of position: [insert title]
+5. Title of position: [insert title]

 Name of candidate

 Duration of [insert the whole period (start and end dates) for which this position will be

 appointment: engaged]

 Time commitment: for [insert the number of days/week/months/ that has been scheduled for this

 this position: position]

 Expected time schedule [insert the expected time schedule for this position (e.g. attach high level Gantt

 for this position: chart]